1.1 No One National Format

 Agency emailsReschedules, retest instructions, next-step invitationsSave every message and follow the latest instruction.

-The safest mindset is source control.
-If a commercial prep page, old forum post, or copied handout conflicts with the current testing notice, follow the testing notice.
-If an older local orientation booklet shows sample correctional scenarios, use it to understand the style of reading, writing, or judgment tasks.
-Do not copy its old logistics into your plan unless the agency tells you those logistics are still current.
+The safest habit is source control.
+If a commercial prep page, an old forum post, or a copied handout conflicts with the current testing notice, follow the notice.
+If an older local orientation booklet shows sample correctional scenarios, use it to understand the style of reading, writing, or judgment tasks — not to import its old logistics.

 Candidate Orientation Checklist